jeromeboivin/ollama-chat/README.md

 10. `/save <path of saved conversation>`: Saves the conversation to a specified file path.

+11. `/remember` or `/memory`: Saves summary of the conversation to memory.

+12. `/forget`: Erase memory content.

-11. `/verbose`: This command toggles verbose mode on or off.
+13. `/verbose`: This command toggles verbose mode on or off.

-12. `/reset`, `/clear`, `/restart`: These commands reset the conversation, clearing all previous inputs and responses.
+14. `/reset`, `/clear`, `/restart`: These commands reset the conversation, clearing all previous inputs and responses.

-13. `/quit`, `/exit`, `/bye`: These commands exit the chatbot.
+15. `/quit`, `/exit`, `/bye`: These commands exit the chatbot.

 Remember to precede each command with a forward slash `(/)` and follow it with the appropriate parameters if necessary.